8 Mar - 6 min read

 It is also important to note that any swipes on your new balance transfer could levy a regular annual percentage rate (APR) or interest rates instead of the 0% percent which typically applies to only the transferred balance.
 Look on the bright side, whatever excess money you have from dodging high interest rates can be funneled into your savings instead!

-If you were intending to make a large purchase on a computer like the Macbook, this could possibly set you back about RM6,000 and let’s not even get to the credit card interest rates you would be racking up.
+If you were intending to make a large purchase on a computer like the Macbook, this could possibly set you back about RM6,000 and let’s not even get to the interests rates you would be racking up.
 But fret not because you could choose to breakdown this payment over 12 months or longer with the EPP.

 Also, if you choose to use an EPP plan at merchants that have partnered with banks, you could be on the receiving end of a 0% interest rate.